Bira/octopus-carnival/_drafts/wir-mm2-4e-human.md

 In addition to basic attacks with the **spear** or a **thrown javelin**, the dancer can also make a **Mobile Attack** at will, shifting 3 squares and attacking with the spear.

+## Human Knife Fighter

+Knife fighters are rogue-types that are much more focused on acrobatic stabbing than on other types of crime, which makes them quite similar to PC rogues when you think about it.
+They also do well in the role of a knife-focused martial artist, or the classic super-dangerous lieutenant for a criminal gang whose actual boss isn't a fighter.

+This knife fighter is a Level 7 Elite Skirmisher with 162 HP.
+They go unarmored (which doesn't affect their defenses, since they're all based on level), and are equipped with a dagger and a net.

+The net is probably a typo, since none of the fighter's abilities use it, but the knife is a **Wounding Dagger** with an ongoing damage rider and the High-Crit property.
+It can also be used in an attack named **Dance of the Knife**, where the knife fighter makes two dagger attacks and shifts 2 squares between them.

+All of these attacks deal extra damage when they have combat advantage, and they can also use **Peerless Tumbler** (recharge 5+) to shift 4 squares while ignoring difficult terrain.

+Very skirmishery, and goes very well with a pack of soldier monsters with marking and punishing abilities.

+## Human Mystagogue

+A divine spellcaster who delves into divine mysteries few mortals can understand.
+Their magic focuses a lot on mind- and perception-affecting effects.

+Mystagogues are Level 20 Controllers with the Leader keyword and 188 HP.
+They wear robes and carry a holy symbol - all of their attacks are magic.

+The basic melee attack is **Mystery's Touch** (vs. Reflex), which deals psychic damage and inflicts a -2 penalty to attack the mystagogue until the end if their next turn.
+At range they use **Bend Perception** (ranged 20 vs. Will), which deals psychic damage, slows, and inflicts a -2 penalty to all attacks and saves until the end of the mystagogue's next turn.

+Their special attack is **Awestrike** (close burst 5 vs will), which does the same damage as Bend Perception to all it hits, and also slides the targets 6 squares and dazes them (save ends).
+The mystagogue also chooses one ally in the area to slide 6 squares and heal for 10 HP.

+Finally, the mystagogue can use a **Veil of Inscrutability** as a reaction to being hit by a melee or ranged attack.
+This allows them to shift 2 squares and gain a +2 bonus to AC and Reflex for a turn.

+As opposition, mystagogues pair well with enemies who can exploit combat advantage or (save ends) effects.

+## Human Noble

+Not to be confused with the Insane Noble from a few entries ago.
+This type of noble can still be pretty horrible, but not the "epic-level scuttling nightmare" kind of horrible.
+They're Level 5 Controllers with the Leader keyword and 60 HP.

+The Noble wears mail and wields a longsword and a light shield.
+Their **sword** strikes are nothing special, and their actual superpower is ordering people around.
+It's very much meant to be encountered alongside its bodyguard detail, which will be made up of more competent fighters.
+In other words, this is the NPC version of the Lazy Warlord.

+The noble is **Protected** by their allies, and gains a +2 to all defenses when adjacent to at least one of them. **Appoint Champion** is an at-will order that allows an ally to make a basic attack and shift 1 square before or after it. **Inspirational Authority** is an encounter power that allows one of those allies to use any of their attacks as a free action.

+The noble can also order _enemies_ around. **Urge Hesitation** is an attack against Will that, on a hit, prevents the target from using a standard action in its next turn.

+## Human Pirate

+Yarrr!
+Pirates are Level 9 Skirmishers with 95 HP, armed with cutlasses.
+They're pretty fast, with a Speed of 7 and a **Rigging Monkey** ability that gives them a climb speed of 7 for a turn once per encounter.

+Their basic attack is a **Cutlass** strike with no additional riders, but they're extra-good at flanking: **Scurvy Dog's Flank** gives them an extra +1 to hit and +2d6 bonus damage to all attacks against a flanked target.
+This stacks with combat advantage for a total of +3 to hit.

+Their tactics section says they like to stay near the water or near the edge of the boat if this is a boarding action, but I see no reason for this.

+## Human Pirate Captain

+Double Yarrr!
+The captain is a Level 10 Soldier with the Leader keyword and 104 HP.
+It's clearly meant to be used alongside a bunch of Pirates and perhaps a small horde of minions.

+Their **Cutlass** attacks have a slow (save ends) rider, and they have the same Rigging Monkey and Scurvy Dog's Flank abilities as the rest of the crew.
+Captains complement their swordplay with occasional bouts of **Vicious Mockery** (minor action; recharge 6+).
+This doesn't require an attack roll and causes a nearby enemy to provoke an opportunity attack from one of the captain's allies.
+When first bloodied, they shout out a **Call to Arms** that allows all allies within 10 squares to make a basic melee attack or shift 3 squares as a free action.

+## Human Slaver

+One of the few explicitly Evil stat blocks in this entry, the slaver is an unpleasant villain that fights with a mace and a scourge.
+Their focus is on immobilizing enemies for capture, and on inflicting pain.
+They're level 8 Brutes with 102 HP.

+Their basic attack is **Thump and Lash**, which deals damage and inflicts a -2 attack penalty for a turn.
+They can also use the scourge to perform a **Slaver's Tangle** maneuver (recharge 4+) that does all of the above and also immobilizes for a turn.

+Slavers are meant to be use as part of larger capture teams featuring one or more of them plus an assortment of other goons.